namtran166/BootcampNotes/README.md

 When there is some unexpected error within our internal server, a 500 Internal Server Error response will be returned, and you should upload the bug for us to fix!
 ```
 {
-    "message": "An error occurred when trying to put this book."
+    "message": "An error occurred when trying to put this item."
 }
 ```

 ## GET /stores
-We have some books, now we need to put them in some stores for others to read!
+We have some items, now we need to put them in some stores for others to buy!
 This endpoint helps us acknowledge what stores we currently have!
 Just a quick reminder, don't forget to put some stores in the database first!
 ```
 No request body needed.
 ```